 With the decline of the traditional Hollywood musical in the Sixties, movies began to adopt a more contemporary approach while still having plenty of songs and dance numbers to entertain.
 Producers looked to use more pop music in the hopes of selling soundtracks and the first film that arguably got the blend right was Saturday Night Fever, a film which focuses almost exclusively on the disco phenomenon of the mid Seventies.
 Grease also became hugely successful but not every effort met with as much acclaim.
-Flops like Xanadu (5) and the Village People's Can't Stop The Music (6) were so bad, they directly inspired the creation of the Razzie Award.
+Flops like Xanadu and the Village People's Can't Stop The Music were so bad that they directly inspired the creation of the Razzie Awards in the early Eighties.

-Other Eighties musicals worth checking out, especially for any frustrated dancers out there, include Flashdance (7) and the Kevin Bacon-helmed Footloose (8).
-Both films also have great soundtracks (though not as good as this one) and all three possibly owe a huge debt to the unforgettable Fame (9).
+Other Eighties musicals worth checking out, especially for any frustrated dancers out there, include Flashdance and the Kevin Bacon-helmed Footloose.
+Both films also have great soundtracks (though not as good as this one) and all three possibly owe a huge debt to the unforgettable Fame.
 While none of these films were a massive hit with critics, all proved successful at the box office and remain popular all these years later.

 © 2017 Benjamin Cox